A Tennessee Hospital Sues Its Own Employees When They Can't Pay Their Medical Bills

 In 2016, unable to find work, the housekeeper left Memphis.
 For more than a year, she says, she and her son were homeless, bouncing between relatives in Chicago, where she was born, and Texas.

 But she missed her daughter and grandchildren in Memphis.
-So, in 2017, she returned.
+So in 2017, she returned.
 In August 2017, Methodist sued her for the bills she accumulated when she was insured years earlier.
 Later that month, she was hired at a Methodist hospital, starting at $11.95 an hour.

 The hospital's collections agency, which it owns, didn't have her correct address and was unable to serve notice that she had been sued, but last year, Methodist tried again.
 This time, it had the right address.